romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 ## user endpoints

-Let's begin from writing a user model.
+Let's begin by writing a user model.
 Every model must have a table name and a set of columns.

-Usually each model should have a primary key column.
+Usually, each model should have a primary key column.
-We will use `t.serial().primaryKey()` for this purpose, it is autoincrementing integer type.
+We will use `t.serial().primaryKey()` for this purpose, it is an autoincrementing integer type.
-Other available option for primary keys is to use `t.uuid().primaryKey()`.
+Another available option for primary keys is to use `t.uuid().primaryKey()`.

-It is a good idea to have `createdAt` and `updatedAt` columns in every model, even if it is not asked in requirements, these columns may come in hand later, for displaying, sorting by them, `updatedAt` may be used for cache invalidation.
+It is a good idea to have `createdAt` and `updatedAt` columns in every model, even if it is not asked in the requirements, these columns may come in handy later, for displaying, and sorting by them, `updatedAt` may be used for cache invalidation.
-Add them to model by writing: `...t.timestamps()`.
+Add them to the model by writing: `...t.timestamps()`.

 Each column has a type, which is used to get a TypeScript type and a database type when running a migration.
-Some column methods have effect only in migration, some methods are for validation.
+Some column methods have an effect only in migration, some methods are for validation.

 ## writing a model